NVIDIA/k8s-device-plugin/README.md

 a number of customizable values.
 The most commonly overridden ones are:

 ```
+  failOnInitError:
+      fail the plugin if an error is encountered during initialization, otherwise block indefinitely
+      (default 'true')
   compatWithCPUManager:
       run with escalated privileges to be compatible with the static CPUManager policy
       (default 'false')